-At this level, the focus is on extending range, fluency and accuracy, on learners becoming conscious of their own errors and weaknesses, and on moving from Knowledge and Understanding of language to Interpretation, Response and Analysis.
+At an Advanced level, the focus changes from acquisition to extending range, fluency and accuracy, to learners becoming conscious of their own errors and weaknesses, and to moving from language Knowledge and Understanding to Interpretation, Response and Analysis.

-Levels below C1 focus on learning the language, or study of English.
-Levels C1 and above begin looking at how the language works, and study in English.
+That is to say that levels below CEFR-C1 focus on learning the language, or study of English.
+Levels C1 and above begin a study in English and looking at how the language works.

-Our Advanced English (C1, C2, E2L; E1L and ELIt) programmes are built around coaching and ongoing support and include literary English, English for Academic Purposes, English for Specific Purposes, Business and Executive English.
-We also offer single-topic Practice & Feedback sessions and examination preparation.
+Our Advanced English (CEFR-C1 / C2, E2L; E1L and ELIt) programmes are built around coaching and ongoing support, and include literary English, English for Academic Purposes, English for Specific Purposes, Business and Executive English.
+We also offer single-topic Use of English (vocabulary, grammar, usages) Practice & Feedback sessions; and examination preparation.

 Format